room302studio/room302studio/content/blog/how-to-give-credit.md

 ---
-dek: In which we do what is right by being clear about the contributions each member of the team brings to a project
 inprogress: true
 date: 2023-09-03T14:18:33-04:00
 modified: 2023-12-17T19:08:46-05:00
 tags: howto process
 author: EJ Fox
 authorEmail: ejfox@room302.studio
-image: "/our-work-images/themargin.png"
 ---

-## How To Give Credit
+# How To Give Credit

 There was a maxim I once heard as a teenager and have valued ever since: **give credit, take blame**.